-The rebound damping force is adjusted on the right front fork leg only.
-To increase the rebound damping force and thereby harden the rebound damping, turn the adjusting screw in direction (a).
-To decrease the rebound damping force and thereby soften the rebound damping, turn the adjusting screw in direction (b).
+To increase the rebound damping force and thereby harden the rebound damping, turn the adjusting screw on each fork leg in direction (a).
+To decrease the rebound damping force and thereby soften the rebound damping, turn the adjusting screw on each fork leg in direction (b).